xtines/real_estate_agent/README.md

    - Keys are securely stored in the session state

 2. **Set Search Criteria**:
-   - Enter the city name
+   - Enter the city
-   - Select property category (Residential/Commercial)
+   - Enter the state
-   - Choose property type (Flat/Individual House)
+   - Choose home type : Condos, Houses, Townhomes, Apartments etc
-   - Set maximum budget in Crores
+   - Set maximum budget in USD
+   - Enter the desired number of rooms in the home

 3. **View Results**:
    - Property recommendations with detailed analysis